How much are body corporate fees?

 Before purchasing a strata title property, learn how much body corporate fees cost and what they cover.

-An owners corporation (formerly known as a body corporate) can set both annual and special fees for lot owners.
+• An owners corporation (formerly known as a body corporate) can set both annual and special fees for lot owners.

 How much do body corporate or strata fees typically cost?

-Body corporate or strata fees vary by property, and can cost $2,000 a year or more.
+The cost will depend on the type of building.
 Buildings with elevators and large facilities, for example, will cost more to maintain than a small complex of townhouses with nothing more than a communal car park.

 The cost of your body corporate fees are presented in the budget at your owners corporations annual general meeting.
 Lot owners must vote on the budget, after which the fees are calculated for each strata title.

-Fees vary quite a lot between buildings, and are usually charged on a quarterly or per annum basis.
 Prior to purchasing, you can request a copy of the previous strata report to see the previous year's body corporate fees.
 Fees for future years may be higher, but it's a useful benchmark.

 What do body corporate fees cover?

+Sinking fund: Common expenses like major repair works.
 The sinking fund grows over time.
 It isn't necessarily spent every year because most strata properties don't require constant large scale repair works.

 What affects strata fee costs?

-There are many factors that impact on strata fee costs.
+There are many factors that impact strata fee costs.
 The cost of body corporate or strata fees varies depending on a number of factors such as:

 • The number of facilities on site that require ongoing maintenance such as a gym, pool or gardens.